allgreed/kasprowicz.pro/content/now.md

 ## Health

-Continuing the chocolate experiment - my heart-related biomarkers look splendid, I'm not sure I can attribute this to chocolate, learned recently that out of the 2kk USD that Bryan spends most goes towards measurements, however all is looking well.
+Continuing the chocolate experiment - my heart-related biomarkers look splendid, I'm not sure I can attribute this to chocolate, learned recently that out of the 2kk USD that Bryan spends mostly goes towards measurements, however all is looking well.
 I'm not super happy about fat being at >=17% - it makes sense though with my reduced physical activity.

 I've been implementing [this exercise set](https://www.youtube.com/watch?v=lFhUacH63g8) (careful, in Polish!) as a part of my daily routine - feels good!
 It might've been less energy expenditure (as per my previous point), however it's easier to be consistent with a ready-made exercise plan that doesn't require any equipment